Kinetoscope: Going public

+Kinetoscope parlor

 On April 14, 1894, a public Kinetoscope parlor was opened by the Holland Bros. in New York City at 1155 Broadway, on the corner of 27th Street—the first commercial motion picture house.
 The venue had ten machines, set up in parallel rows of five, each showing a different movie.
 For 25 cents a viewer could see all the films in either row; half a dollar gave access to the entire bill.
 The four-foot-tall machines were purchased from the new Kinetoscope Company, which had contracted with Edison for their production; the firm, headed by Norman C. Raff and Frank R. Gammon, included among its investors Andrew M. Holland, one of the entrepreneurial siblings, and Edison's former business chief, Alfred O. Tate.

-The ten films that comprise the first commercial movie program, all shot at the Black Maria and each running about 15 to 20 seconds, were descriptively titled: Barber Shop, Bertoldi (mouth support) (Ena Bertoldi, a British vaudeville contortionist), Bertoldi (table contortion), Blacksmiths, Roosters (some manner of cock fight), Highland Dance, Horse Shoeing, Sandow (Eugen Sandow, a German strongman managed by Florenz Ziegfeld), Trapeze, and Wrestling.
+The ten films that comprise the first commercial movie program, all shot at the Black Maria and each running about 15 to 20 seconds, were descriptively titled according to Gordon Hendricks: Sandow, Horse Shoeing, Barber Shop, Bertoldi [sic] (Mouth Support), Wrestling, Bertoldi (Table Contortion), Blacksmiths, Highland Dance, Trapeze and Roosters.
 As historian Charles Musser describes, a "profound transformation of American life and performance culture" had begun.

 A San Francisco Kinetoscope parlor, c.
 1894–95.

 Twenty-five cents for no more than a few minutes of entertainment was hardly cheap diversion.
 For the same amount, one could purchase a ticket to a major vaudeville theater; when America's first amusement park opened in Coney Island the following year, a 25-cent entrance fee covered admission to three rides, a performing sea lion show, and a dance hall.
 The Kinetoscope was an immediate success, however, and by June 1, the Hollands were also operating venues in Chicago and San Francisco.
 Entrepreneurs (including Raff and Gammon, with their own International Novelty Co.) were soon running Kinetoscope parlors and temporary exhibition venues around the United States.
 New firms joined the Kinetoscope Company in commissioning and marketing the machines.
 The Kinetoscope exhibition spaces were largely, though not uniformly, profitable.
 After fifty weeks in operation, the Hollands' New York parlor had generated approximately $1,400 in monthly receipts against an estimated $515 in monthly operating costs; receipts from the Chicago venue (located in a Masonic temple) were substantially lower, about $700 a month, though presumably operating costs were lower as well.
 For each machine, Edison's business at first generally charged $250 to the Kinetoscope Company and other distributors, which would use them in their own exhibition parlors or resell them to independent exhibitors; individual films were initially priced by Edison at $10.
 During the Kinetoscope's first eleven months of commercialization, the sale of viewing machines, films, and auxiliary items generated a profit of more than $85,000 for Edison's company.